sarandeeps1ngh/SentinelShield-Advanced-Intrusion-Detection-Web-Protection-System/README.md

 You can verify the active detection capabilities using standard penetration testing tools directly from your terminal.

 1. Triggering the Reconnaissance Alarm
-Force an enumeration scan to hit the web-layer honeypot paths:
+Run a standard Nmap service version scan against the portal:

 Bash
 nmap -sV -p 5000 127.0.0.1
-Result: The engine traps unauthorized structural probes, registers a SCAN alert, and drops the origin into the Active IPS Blocklist.
+Result: The engine traps the raw socket probe (identifying the missing User-Agent signature typical of automated scanners), registers a SCAN alert, and drops the origin IP into the Active IPS Blocklist.

 2. Testing Injection Payloads
 Submit malicious syntax via URL parameters or direct form entries: